Dr. Gil Graff

-Gil is the author of two books and numerous articles on issues of Jewish education, history and law, relating to the encounter of Jews and Judaism with modernity.
+Gil is the author of three books and numerous articles on issues of Jewish education, history and law, relating to the encounter of Jews and Judaism with modernity.
 He has taught graduate and professional school students as an adjunct faculty member at American Jewish University, HUC, Touro College, Spertus College and AJR-CA, and served as a mentor for the iCenter in the professional development of Israel educators.
 He is currently a member of ADCA, the Association of Directors of Central Agencies, and serves as an officer of the California Association of Private School Organizations (CAPSO).

 Gil and his wife Robin, also a Jewish educator, are both natives of Los Angeles.
 They are the parents of two sons and a daughter who are alumni of BJE-accredited schools.

 Tradition in a Western Key: Essays on Jews and Judaism in a Changing World, 1789-1939.
 Academica Press, 2019.